-Our president and chief executive officer is also the sole managing member of Araxes.
-Four individuals are significant stockholders of each of us and Araxes.
-The following is a summary of transactions with Araxes for the years ended December 31, 2017 and 2016:
+Our president and chief executive officer is also the sole managing member of Araxes, and is a significant stockholder of each of us and Araxes.
+The following is a summary of transactions with Araxes for the years ended December 31, 2018 and 2017:

-Asset Purchase Agreement
+• Asset Purchase Agreement

-Under the asset purchase agreement with Araxes, for the years ended December 31, 2017 and 2016, we paid to Araxes milestone payments of \$0.2 million upon dosing of the first patient in the first KO-947 Phase 1 clinical trial in the second quarter of 2017 and \$0.1 million to Araxes upon the filing of the IND for KO-947 in the fourth quarter of 2016.
+Under the asset purchase agreement with Araxes, for the year ended December 31, 2017, we paid to Araxes a milestone payment of \$0.2 million upon dosing of the first patient in the first KO-947 Phase 1 clinical trial in April 2017.
+There was no payment to Araxes under the asset purchase agreement for the year ended December 31, 2018.